Crissy-Nguyen/CIS-1051-Project/proposal.md

 Whether I'm using Pygame or Love2D, I'll have to look up on how to create some sort of physics for my game, since I've decided on this instead of a top-down game.
 Currently, I'm somewhat used to creating inputs via the keyboard, but properly creating physics and collision will likely be my biggest challenge but also my most crucial aspects of making the game.
-These aspects are essential to games like Super Mario, where it's important to create an interactive environment, mostly through how the player comes in contact with the things around them, like jumping on a enemy or bumping your head on a block.
+These aspects are essential to games like Super Mario, where it's important to create an interactive environment, mostly through how the player comes in contact with the things around them, like jumping on blocks or getting damaged by harmful objects in the world.